Want to get on ODSP but don't know how?

 (a) General

-This section discusses the treatment of rent as INCOME when it is CHARGED by a recipient to 'tenant', either as a home owner or as a "chief tenant" subletting to another person.
+This section discusses the treatment of rent as income when it is charged by a recipient to a 'tenant', where the recipient is either a home owner or a "chief tenant" subletting to another person.

-These rules are distinct from those that apply when that recipient's own shelter EXPENSES are calculated, in which case the normal shelter expense rules apply (see Ch.3 "Basic Assistance: Renter/Owners: Shelter").
+These rules are distinct from those that apply when that recipient's (the same person renting out premises) own shelter expenses are calculated (see Ch.3 "Basic Assistance: Renter/Owners: Shelter").
 As well, there are rules discussed in Ch.3 about the allocation of rent expense paid by a recipient when they are "sharing" accomodation jointly with other people ("Shared Accomodation Shelter Expense Allocation").
-While there are situations where the same recipient can be subject to both sets of calculations: ie. a home-owner recipient (with shelter EXPENSES of their own) rents premises to a tenant (who pays the recipient rent or INCOME), the two different sets of rules apply independently of each other.
+While the same recipient will be subject to both sets of calculations: ie. a home-owner recipient (with shelter expenses of their own) rents premises to a tenant (who pays the recipient rent or income), the two different sets of rules apply independently of each other.

 Recipients can receive rent from "tenants" who are lodgers, boarders or renters - or even by renting non-residential properties such as garages.
-The distinctions between these different categories of "tenants" are discussed in Ch.3 ("Basic Assistance: Shelter"), as they relate to the differing "shelter" treatment of recipients for purposes of assessing assistance amount.
+The distinctions between these different categories of "tenants" are discussed in Ch.3 ("Basic Assistance: Shelter"), as they relate to their differing "shelter" treatments for purposes of assessing assistance amount.

-For chargeability purposes, rental income to a recipient is calculated a 'chargeable' as a percentage of what is actually received.
+For chargeability purposes, rental income to a recipient is calculated as 'chargeable' at a percentage of what is actually received.
 The percentages differ by the type of arrangement, as follows.

 (b) Lodging